alannadevgen/movie-quizz/README.md

 ### Quizz launch

-Execute the app-quizz container and open a bash terminal:
+Run the app-quizz container and open a bash terminal:

 ```bash
 docker-compose exec app-quizz bash
 ```

-Execute the following command into the bash terminal:
+Run the following command into the bash terminal:

 ```bash
 python main.py